dock2dock/dock2dock-android/README.md

 # Dock2Dock Android SDK

 The Dock2Dock Android SDK makes it quick and easy to integrate crossdocking in your Android app.
-We provide UI elements that can be used out-of-the-box to display and create/print crossdock labels.
+We provide UI elements that can be used out-of-the-box to display and print crossdock labels.

 Table of contents
 =================